VanKertis19/qbu_documentation/RENAMER.md

 **Presets**

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Presets of the renamer settings.
 Also new presets can be added by pressing "+".
+There are 4 presets: Collision, Static Mesh, Low Poly, High Poly.